Jreed25/Jreed25/README.md

 Hi, I am Jeremy Reed

 About Me <br/>
 I am interested in becoming a developer, with a passion for game, software, and web development.
-Currently, I work as a Substitute Teacher, which I enjoy for the time being, so I am also interested in teaching STEM-related subjects.
+Currently, I work as a Substitute Teacher, so I am also interested in teaching STEM-related subjects.

 Skills & Experience <br/>
 - Languages: Proficient in C++ and Java. <br/>
-- Additional Knowledge: Intermediate in (order) SQL, HTML, C, Python, Android Studio/Kotlin, CSS, and Assembly Language.<br/>
+- Additional Knowledge: Intermediate in (order) SQL, C, HTML, Python, Android Studio/Kotlin, CSS, and Assembly Language.<br/>
 - Current Focus: Working on improving CSS and JS skills through a web development course.<br/>

 Collaboration Interests <br/>